pippinbarr/cart253-2020/topics/sound/sound-activity.md

 ## 2. Integrate the class into the main script

 Okay.
 Now we have a class that defines a ball that can move and bounce around on the canvas.
 Clearly our program doesn't yet do anything because we haven't got any of these objects in our main program, so let's get to that.

-That plan is that the user can click to add new balls to the screen, so we'll need an array to store them in, we'll need to move and display the balls in the array in `draw()` and we'll need to add new balls when the user clicks.
+The plan is that the user can click to add new balls to the canvas, so we'll need an array to store them in, we'll need to move and display the balls in the array in `draw()` and we'll need to add new balls when the user clicks.

 ---